 Some crocheted linens and pieces call for starching or stiffening the items so that they will hold a certain shape.
 There are many recipes for “stiffeners” including some using glue, sugar, flour and shellac.
 Here are two recommended methods using laundry starch.

 - Spray Starch: Lightly spray the crocheted piece.
-Press using a warm iron, on the wrong side and covered with another piece of material gently pulling the piece into the desired final shape.
-You can also spray, shape and pin your piece to a pieces of Styrofoam, cardboard or ironing board using rust proof pins.
+Press using a warm iron, on the wrong side and covered with another piece of material gently pulling it into the desired final shape.
+You can also spray, shape and pin your piece to a chunk of Styrofoam, cardboard or ironing board using rust proof pins.
 Spray starch isn't permanent and must be repeated after each time you wash the item.